 Little bite sized shortbread cookies like these Cappuccino Melting Moments are ideal for serving after a big meal.
-I’m one of those people who can’t do caffeine after noon, so these cookies give me a little taste of coffee without the buzz.
-If you’re too stuffed for pie, these buttery cookies are just the thing.
+If you’re too stuffed for pie, these buttery shortbread cookies are just the thing.

 Like my original MELTING MOMENTS, these delicious little shortbread cookies are made with cornstarch in the dough, which, along with the butter, gives them a melting texture, they literally dissolve when they hit your mouth — you hardly have to chew!
 Espresso powder in the cookie and a touch of cinnamon dusted on the frosting gives these a real cappuccino flavor.

 Here are all the Melting Moment cookie variations I’ve done so far ~

 - 1 cup 2 sticks unsalted butter, at room temperature

 - 1/3 cup confectioner's sugar